 Data publication from TERN repositories continues to grow and so too do the number of researchers utilising TERN’s resources and services.

-This month we feature ecophysiology and plant trait data collected by researchers using TERN’s open-access network of ecosystem process monitoring SuperSites and subsequently reused in new scientific research.
+This month we feature ecophysiology and plant trait data collected by researchers using TERN’s open-access data collection methods of ecosystem process monitoring SuperSites and subsequently reused in new scientific research.

 “TERN has open-access sites in almost all the major biomes of the globe.”

 Our first four featured datasets come from a team of researchers who took advantage of TERN’s open-access nation-wide research sites to conduct their fieldwork.
 Professor Owen Atkin, of the Australian National University and the ARC Centre of Excellence for Plant Energy Biology, was one of the researchers.

 “Back in 2009 we wanted to compare the metabolisms of warm and cold wet forests and we came across the research sites that TERN has just established,” said Owen.
 “What started with field campaigns using TERN sites in Queensland and Tasmania, soon turned into research at seven TERN sites in multiple biomes all around Australia.”